 Helping Workers Get Back on Their Feet After a Workplace Injury

-The Philadelphia workers’ compensation lawyers at Larry Pitt & Associates, P.C. assist workers in getting vocational rehabilitation from the OVR, as well as any other workers’ compensation benefits they need to return to work as soon as safely possible.
+An experienced workers’ compensation lawyer can assist workers in getting vocational rehabilitation from the OVR, as well as any other workers’ compensation benefits they need to return to work as soon as safely possible.

 Termination of Wage Loss Benefits

 Once a worker obtains a new job, the insurance company is no longer obligated to pay wage loss benefits.
 Therefore, an employer’s workers’ compensation carrier will typically request that injured employees participate in vocational rehabilitation.
 However, workers are entitled to receive wage loss benefits while pursuing vocational rehabilitation, provided that they fulfill certain requirements.